dat2Cph/content/http_network/A-class/exercise_01.md

 ## Preparation
 - Make sure you have watched the videos and read the articles in the [Before class](README.md#before-class) section.
-- Git clone the project: https://github.com/HartmannDemoCode/NetworkDemo and open it in IntelliJ.
+- Git fork and clone the project: https://github.com/HartmannDemoCode/NetworkDemo and open it in IntelliJ.

 ## Exercise 1.